hexagonix/Doc/Hexagonix/REL.en.md

 <div align="justify">

+> The Project Raava was completed, giving rise to the Hexagonix System I.

 Project Raava is a fork of Hexagonix H2 Release 2 (CURRENT branch), which aims to develop the next stable release of the system, version H3 (no release schedule defined - the release may not occur in 2023).
 For this, the system starts from:

 - Hexagon based in early v1.3.6 (version 1.3 revision 6);